 The FSB’s task in setting clear TLAC requirements for G-SIBs has been relatively straightforward: the 30 institutions to which TLAC applies operate on a global scale and have relatively consistent business models.

 In contrast, the Single Resolution Board (SRB), which is the resolution authority for participating Member States within the EU’s Banking Union, is responsible for setting MREL for the top 130-140 banks in Europe.
 This group includes G-SIBs, which also have to meet TLAC requirements and therefore seek consistency between the two standards in order to ensure a level playing field in terms of competition.
-MREL also applies to D-SIBs as well as many much smaller operations and those with unusual business models, such as e.g. traditional equity-funded Danish mortgage banks.
+MREL also applies to D-SIBs as well as many much smaller operations and those with unusual business models, such as traditional equity-funded Danish mortgage banks.

 Some important issues relating to TLAC, such as where capital must be held within a group, are unresolved.
 However, most of the central aspects of the standard – and perhaps most importantly the compliance date – are now clear.
 In contrast, some critical elements of MREL, including when it will be introduced, remain uncertain – partly as a result of the complexity described above.
 Most issues are expected to clarified imminently, however.